 Students are expected to provide feedback on the quality of instruction in this course based on 10 criteria.
 These evaluations are conducted online at https://evaluations.ufl.edu.
-Evaluations are typically open during the last two or three weeks of the semester, but students will be given specific times when they are open.
+Evaluations are typically open during the last two or three weeks of the semester, watch for emails.